joshnuss/snapshot/README.md

 # Snapshot

-Record screen, webcam and mic with a CLI.
+Record your screen, webcam and mic with a CLI.

 ## Features